 |Span||It has a narrow span||Whereas it has a wide span|

 |Quantity||Companies can have multiple product lines||However, there can be only a single product mix in a company|

 |Spectrum||It is a subset of the product mix||It is an umbrella term that covers all the aspects of products|

 Service Product Mix

-It refers to the composite of a total number of services the company offers.
+It refers to the composite of the total number of services the company offers.
 The dimensions of the service product mix are similar to that of the product mix.